If you’re a short, slim man, it’s very difficult to find a pair of jeans that fits well and flatters your body type.

 Just look at these back pockets compared to those on the A.P.C. jeans!

-Peter Manning jeans are cut slim-straight, which will look great on most men, but I prefer a bit more taper through the leg.
+Peter Manning jeans are cut slim-straight, which will look great on some men, but I prefer a bit more taper through the leg.

 Also, keep in mind that the overall style of these jeans is pretty classic (i.e., better suited for older gents).